 When I got saved, left the Catholic fold, and went to a Bible believing church, I thought I had finally found people of integrity who held strictly to what the Bible said.
 Here were people who based everything they said on the unchanging, infallible Word of God.
 There would be no reverses down the line.
 Those in Pentecostal circles especially are “Word people” who don’t like the idea of people tinkering with scripture.
 Every word of God is pronounced as pure.
 Dire warnings are given against adding to or taking away from what is written.
 But I noticed something strange happening over the course of time.
-The same people who took issue with any corruption of God’s written word would, in the name of Jesus, pronounce all kinds of things that didn’t come to pass.
+The same people who took issue with any corruption of God’s written word would, in the name of Jesus, pronounced all kinds of things that didn’t come to pass.
 From the “anointed” man or woman, dreams and visions; words of wisdom and knowledge and prophecy; things “seen in the Spirit;” would all pour forth.
 But many of these definitive “words” concerning what was going to happen, either in the world, in the church, or in an individual’s life, did NOT come to pass.

 I know we are admonished to “prove all things and hold fast to that which is good,” but who IS proving such things?
 Tell me, who holds anyone accountable for speaking lies in Christ’s name?
-Are people writing them down and checking back to find out whether they have been fulfilled?
+Are people writing down these bold proclamations and checking back later to find out whether they have been fulfilled?
 Do we not even care whether idle words are being spoken in our midst?
-Or do we just like the idea that the supposedly “supernatural” is talking place?
+Or do we just like the idea that the supposedly “supernatural” is taking place?
 Are we hoping that new people will be awed by such things and will fall down in our midst and say, “Surely, God is among you!”
 Does it matter to us though if someone has something prophesied over them and the thing fails to happen?
 Does it matter to us if someone is told they are healed, and they go away believing it is so, but it has not happened?
 Worse still, what if they are told they are healed and can throw away their medicine, or no longer need a doctor’s care, and they end up dying of the sickness or disease they “didn’t have”?
 This has happened more times than we would like to know.
 Is there such a thing as spiritual malpractice?
 Do we really fear a God who said: “Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.”
 (Exodus 20:7)

 As long as the people of God are willing to excuse their ministers when they are guilty of spiritual malpractice, such will not end.